 My dogs must think it awfully nice of the resident felines to consistently leave these gifts in their boxes.
 Darned if my dogs don’t feast on feces and come right over to me with poo-poo breath and want to kiss my face.

 Talk about potty mouth.
-I had to figure out a way to stop this disgusting habit.
+I had to figure out a way to stop my dogs from eating cat poop.

 Experts say you should have one more litter box than you have cats.
 So four cats means we have five litter boxes in our home.
 All are in rooms with closable doors: in bathrooms, the basement, and one in my son’s room where one cat spends most of her time.